Alemari

-Alemari (ಅಲೆಮಾರಿ) is a 2012 Indian Kannada romantic action drama film starring Yogesh and Radhika Pandit in the lead roles.
-The story, screenplay, lyrics and direction is by Hari Santhosh.
+Alemari (ಅಲೆಮಾರಿ) is a 2012 Indian Kannada romantic action drama film directed by Santhu and starring Yogesh and Radhika Pandit in the lead roles.
 The music of the film was composed by Arjun Janya.
 B. K. Srinivas has produced the venture under BK Srinivasa Productions.
 The film released in theatres across Karnataka on 9 March 2012.
 However the film is rated as an average, but the director Hari Santhosh fetched best director in Karnataka state film awards 2012–13.